 Although physical evidence hold a much larger weightage in determining your sentence, personal circumstances are also a factor to consider.

 Health concerns (especially when it comes to caning), past contributions to society, financial restrictions on your family are some areas that will make a difference.

 Getting Legal Help with Your Case and Potential Plea Bargain

 Whether you’ve just committed an offence and you’re facing charges now or you’re worried that you might in the future, a plea bargain should definitely be your first choice.

 And while the thought of a lighter sentence (even better, just a fine) is appealing, there are still going to be some risks involved.
 That’s why we highly recommend you get an experienced criminal lawyer to help assess and fight your case.

-Talk to our team, we’re here to help.
+Talk to our team, we as a criminal law firm in Singapore are here to help.